CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Enhancements.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Edit the `/etc/network/interfaces` file to set `bridge-arp-nd-suppress off` on the VNI.
+Edit the `/etc/network/interfaces` file to set `bridge-arp-nd-suppress off` on the VNI, then run the `ifreload -a` command.

 ```
 cumulus@leaf01:~$ sudo nano /etc/network/interfaces